2026-03-01

 DORA Metrics Dashboard

-We track the core DORA metrics plus platform-specific KPIs:
+Tracking the core DORA metrics plus platform-specific KPIs reveals impact clearly:

 Note: These improvements did not come solely from the shared actions platform.
 Caching, runner optimization, and parallelism contributed significantly.
 The platform made it easy to adopt all these optimizations consistently.